Slamsneider/SimpleHtmlChatAgents/README.md

 **`system prompt + history + user prompt + max_tokens`**

-Those added together must be less than the total tokens available for the model.
+Those added together must be less than the total tokens available for the model or you will get an error.

 ### Max Tokens
 The max_tokens parameter controls how many tokens should be reserved to contain the response.